Tag: Relationship Advice

 Imagine how different you would respond if you really believed that her feelings were exactly what she was supposed to feel and she was reacting to them the best she could.

-The 2nd mistake I see highly successful men make is we think our money, house, wife, and frequency of sex are confirmation of our success in life.
+The 2nd mistake I see highly successful men make is that we think our money, house, wife, and frequency of sex are confirmation of our success in life.

 I fell into this category hard in my marriage.